 "Glad to hear it."
 Glaw distracted himself by recalling how nauseous he'd felt only a handful of minutes before.
 He nudged one of the half-empty teacups with one foot and watched the brown liquid inside it slosh around.
 "The next word is 'brew' and you have to guess what it means before I tell you."

 "Brew..."
 The world rolled off Lykos' tongue, drawing out the 'r' so that it sounded more like a growl or a purr than a letter.
 "Was the tea a clue or are you merely trying to confuse me?"

 "Clue," Glaw answered before he could stop himself.
 "But you're not getting anything more out of me!"
 His heart was racing and he wasn't quite sure why.

 "Brew.
 Brew," Lykos said, repeating the word until it sounded more like a mantra than an action.
 "To make tea, perhaps?"

 Glaw clapped his hands, stopping himself after he'd slapped them together twice.
 His lips tugged up into a goofy, somewhat embarrassed grin.
 "Correct!" he said, hiding his hands under his blanket.
 "How did you guess?"

-"Don't worry, I won't bother you for grammar lessons in demon tongue; I hardly understood the basics when I was taught them in my own language."
+"Don't worry, I won't bother you for grammar lessons in demon tongue.
+I hardly understood the basics when I was taught them about my own language."
 Glaw paused and pinched his legs hard.
 He'd been so caught up in this little game that he'd nearly forgotten its original purpose.
-It had all come rushing back to him, as if his brain wished to remind him and keep him on track, but it wouldn't work if he actually thought about it.
+It had all come rushing back to him as if his brain wished to remind him and keep him on track, but it wouldn't work if he actually thought about it.